IncRevolt/R-R-Turbo/README.md

 - Driver auto-updates disabled
 - Delivery Optimization limited to local network
 - Location services, advertising ID, and personal content indexing removed
-- Taskbar search disable (you can enable in settings if you like)

 ## Requirements